 Imaging practices not accredited under the Diagnostic Imaging Accreditation Scheme cannot provide Medicare funded diagnostic imaging services.
 Unaccredited imaging practices must inform clients prior to carrying out imaging they are not accredited and a Medicare benefit is not payable.

-The pathology accreditation standards used in Australia protect the public from harm and ensure consistency in pathology practice.
+The National Pathology Accreditation Advisory Committee (NPAAC) accreditation materials include pathology standards that protect the Australian public from harm and ensure consistency of pathology services.